Particle board: Characteristics

 Particle board is cheaper, denser, and more uniform than conventional wood and plywood and is substituted for them when cost is more important than strength and appearance.
-Particleboard can be made more appealing by painting or the use of wood veneers on visible surfaces.
+Particle board can be made more appealing by painting or the use of wood veneers on visible surfaces.
 Though it is denser than conventional wood, it is the lightest and weakest type of fiberboard, except for insulation board.
-Medium-density fibreboard and hardboard, also called high-density fiberboard, are stronger and denser than particleboard.
-Different grades of particleboard have different densities, with higher density connoting greater strength and greater resistance to failure of screw fasteners.
+Medium-density fibreboard and hardboard, also called high-density fiberboard, are stronger and denser than particle board.
+Different grades of particle board have different densities, with higher density connoting greater strength and greater resistance to failure of screw fasteners.

-A significant disadvantage of particleboard is its susceptibility to expansion and discoloration from moisture absorption, particularly when it is not covered with paint or another sealer.
+A significant disadvantage of particle board is its susceptibility to expansion and discoloration from moisture absorption, particularly when it is not covered with paint or another sealer.
 Therefore, it is rarely used outdoors or in places where there are high levels of moisture, except in bathrooms, kitchens and laundries, where it is commonly used as an underlayment shielded beneath a moisture-resistant continuous sheet of vinyl flooring.

-In dry environments, veneered particleboard is preferred over veneered plywood because of its stability, lower cost, and convenience.
+In dry environments, veneered particle board is preferred over veneered plywood because of its stability, lower cost, and convenience.

 History and development

-The history of particleboard is unclear.
-The nineteenth century saw many attempts to make use of sawmill by-products, including sawdust and wood chips, by manufacturing composite boards; conceptual references to processes of manufacturing wood composites similar to particleboard date from 1887.
-In 1935, Farley and Loetscher Manufacturing Co. became the first plant to manufacture particleboard.
-A particleboard industry developed over the course of the 1940s.
+The history of particle board is unclear.
+The nineteenth century saw many attempts to make use of sawmill by-products, including sawdust and wood chips, by manufacturing composite boards; conceptual references to processes of manufacturing wood composites similar to particle board date from 1887.

-In 1932, Luftwaffe pilot and inventor Max Himmelheber patented a process for making particleboard without fully impregnating wood fibers with adhesive, distinguishing it from earlier wood composites.
-This particleboard could be produced with waste products such as planer shavings, off-cuts, or sawdust, hammer-milled into chips and bound together with a phenolic resin.
+In 1932, Luftwaffe pilot and inventor Max Himmelheber patented a process for making particle board without fully impregnating wood fibers with adhesive, distinguishing it from earlier wood composites.
+This particle board could be produced with waste products such as planer shavings, off-cuts, or sawdust, hammer-milled into chips and bound together with a phenolic resin.
 Hammer-milling involves smashing material into smaller and smaller pieces until they can pass through a screen.
-Most early particleboard manufacturers used similar processes, though often with slightly different resins.
+Most early particle board manufacturers used similar processes, though often with slightly different resins.

 It was found that better strength, appearance, and resin economy could be achieved by using more uniform, manufactured chips.
 Producers began processing solid birch, beech, alder, pine, and spruce into consistent chips and flakes; these finer layers were then placed on the outside of the board, with its core composed of coarser, cheaper chips.
-This type of board is known as three-layer particleboard.
+This type of board is known as three-layer particle board.

+In 1935, Farley and Loetscher Manufacturing Co. became the first plant to manufacture particle board.
+A particle board industry developed over the course of the 1940s.

-More recently, graded-density particleboard has also evolved.
+More recently, graded-density particle board has also evolved.
 It contains particles that gradually become smaller as they get closer to the surface.